+a.)
+Maximum Secured Appearance Bond.

-- (a) Only a judge may determine whether a defendant charged with a capital offense may be released before trial. - (b) If a judge determines release is warranted, the judge must authorize release of the defendant in accordance with G.S.
-15A-534. - 18.
-Maximum Secured circumstances of govern the decision setting bond schedule is individualized pretrial release shall factors and considerations in determining the applicable statutory factors in each case and shall consider the defendant's ability to pay, as detailed below.
+The circumstances of each individual case will govern the decision of a judicial official in setting bond amounts.
+A rigid bail schedule is incompatible with such an individualized decision.
+Decisions of pretrial release shall consider all individualized factors and considerations in determining the applicable statutory factors in each case and shall consider the defendant's ability to pay, as detailed below.
 In setting secured bonds judicial officials should abide by the Maximum Bond Tables set out in Appendix A to this Policy.
 If the judicial official sets a secured bond in excess of the maximum amount recommended by those tables, the reasons for doing so must be documented in writing.
 When setting bail, there shall be a presumption that any conditions of release imposed shall be non-monetary in nature, and the court shall impose the least restrictive conditions or combination of conditions necessary to reasonably assure the appearance of the defendant for further court proceedings, except where statute requires otherwise.
-Said conditions shall include conditions reasonably necessary to protect safety and ensure that the defendant appears in court as requited.
+Said conditions shall include conditions reasonably necessary to protect safety and ensure that the defendant appears in court as required.
 The court shall consider the defendant's social and economic circumstances when setting conditions of release.